Employees are a company’s greatest asset, they’re your competitive advantage

 I never met Anne Mulcahy, the former Xerox CEO who was named one of the most powerful businesswomen in America, and the best business leader.
 But though we never met, and unknown to each other, we held uncannily similar beliefs about the critical role employees play in the success of any company.
 We were even saying the same thing, using the same words, she on one side of the Atlantic and me on the other.

 “Employees are a company’s greatest asset, they’re your competitive advantage,” she said.
 It’s precisely the same belief that anybody who has worked with me over many years has heard and will know very well.
 And it’s at the heart of what Poppulo stands for.
-It’s even why our own employees chose our company name, which comes from the Latin for people.7 Steps For a Great Internal Communications Audit & How to Use the ResultsDownload here
+It’s even why our own employees chose our company name, which comes from the Latin for people.The Ultimate Guide to Internal Communications StrategyDownload Guide

 Because people are at the heart of everything we do, and we believe that an engaged workforce aligned behind a common purpose can transform the performance of any organization.

 In fact it’s a virtuous circle: having employees who are engaged is the single most effective way of achieving results, reaching goals and being successful.
 And reaching those goals reinforces employee engagement further because people know and feel the integral part they played in achieving that success.
 That’s a culture that people want to be part of and are attracted to.

 I believe great communications holds the key to creating positive cultures and employee engagement.
 I know of situations where problems have arisen in companies, real practical difficulties, and members of their own staff had the skill and knowledge to fix the problems, but poor communication meant they hadn’t even been made aware of them in the first place.